PIH/cesemr-ubuntu-apps/README.md

-# PIH EMR Ubuntu Apps
+# CES EMR Ubuntu Apps

-This is a collection of Ubuntu "apps" to be installed with deployments of PIH EMR where the server is being administrated by non-technical onsite staff.
+This is a collection of Ubuntu "apps" to be installed with deployments of CES EMR where the server is being administrated by non-technical onsite staff.
 They're basically just buttons to do things that are pretty straightforward on the command line.
 We just want to protect our users from the need to use the command line.

 It is assumed that the user is named `doc`, and the database and its user named `openmrs`.

+The UI is in Spanish, which is the main thing that makes this for CES EMR rather than for PIH EMR more generally.

 ## Apps